 Harmony Server has a lock system, referred to as Global Lock, for the different scenes and scene assets.
-As all the data on the server can be accessed directly and modified from any client machine by default, the scenes are locked.
-Users must obtain the rights to modify scenes in order to save their work on the server.
+Because all the data on the server can be accessed directly and modified from any client machine by default, the scenes are locked.
+You must obtain the rights to modify scenes in order to save your work on the server.

 Only one user at a time can modify a scene.
 Once a scene is opened on a client machine, other users can only open the scene in read-only mode; they will not be able to save any modifications.